limonrami/PhotosExport/README.md

 - If multiple resources would still collide, the letter is advanced (`…a`, `…b`, …) until unique.
 - File extensions are always lowercased.

+## Metadata sidecars

+If you pass:

+- `PhotosExport --metadata`

+…the exporter will write a JSON sidecar next to the exported files for each asset.

+What it contains (high level):

+- Asset identifiers and basic properties (type/subtypes, dimensions, duration, favorite/hidden flags, timestamps).
+- Location data (if present) and a best-effort reverse-geocoded placemark.
+- A list of exported resources for that asset (type/UTI/original filename/exported filename/path, plus basic file stats).
+- Where available, additional Photos/AVFoundation metadata and image properties (e.g., EXIF/TIFF/GPS/IPTC/XMP dictionaries).

+Notes:

+- Sidecar filenames use the same timestamp-based naming scheme and collision handling as exported resources.
+- This can include sensitive data (precise location + placenames, camera serials, etc.).
+Treat the output folder accordingly.

 ## Logging

 - By default, a detailed progress log is written to `stderr` as it:
   - creates folders,
   - enumerates assets,
   - enumerates resources per asset,
   - and writes each resource to disk.

 To write the progress log to a file instead: